During wintertime, most garden plants enter a period of dormancy due to the cold, harsh weather.

 1. Remove dead leaves, mulches, and other garden debris from summer before the ground begins to freeze in the fall.
-This is very important because soil substances usually harbor disease that can attack garden plants, so they become vulnerable in the springtime.
+That is very important because soil substances usually harbor diseases that can attack garden plants, so they become vulnerable in the springtime.

 3. Check for soil moisture around shrubs and evergreen trees whenever the ground thaws during the winter season.
-Water the evergreens when soil becomes dry and is not frozen.
-This is important because otherwise the needles or leaves could turn brown and die.
+Water the evergreens when the soil becomes dry and is not frozen.
+That is important because otherwise, the needles or leaves could turn brown and die.

 5. Bring annual flowers, such as begonias, impatiens, coleus, and geraniums inside to protect them during winter.
 Ensure that they get adequate light and water.
-In springtime, they may be replanted outdoors.
+In springtime, you may replant them outdoors.

 6. Move all container garden plants to the inside to protected areas during the winter months.
 The roots will be very vulnerable in containers during winter.
-Place them in a shed or garage location where they are away from winter winds.
+Would you please place them in a shed or garage location where they are away from winter winds?